Apolexian/Key-Storage-CLI/README.md

 Status
 -------------------------------------
-Currently done with Encryption/Decryption algorithms.
+Currently done with Encryption/Decryption algorithms. <br>
+Added tests for encryption and decryption.